10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 automated-webinar-screen-recording-tools-screenflow

-Screenflow is a top choice amongst Mac users to record an online webinar, and though it’s currently priced starting at $129, it won’t break the bank.
+ScreenFlow is a top choice amongst Mac users to record an online webinar, and though it’s currently priced starting at $129, it won’t break the bank.

 This is a popular option to use as a screen recording software or the best webinar software because it allows you to capture screens (including those with retina resolution), record webcam video, and even your mobile device screen.